 If you are still struggling, or have debts that have been going on for some time then try the Citizens Advice who provide free independent advice.
 You can contact them on 03444 111444.

 There are also grants available from some energy trusts.
-EDF customers can apply to the EDF Energy Trust for a grant.
+EDF customers can apply to the EDF Energy Trust ( external link) for a grant.
 Charis grants administers grants for a number of other energy companies you can contact them on telephone 01733 421 021

-You may be able to get help with your fuel bill through a cold weather payment, winter fuel payment or warm home discount scheme to find out more visit the Government website.
+You may be able to get help with your fuel bill through a cold weather payment, winter fuel payment or warm home discount scheme to find out more visit the Government website (external link).

 Please note: Wealden District Council cannot recommend energy suppliers or comparison sites, details provided here are for information.